Frequently Asked Questions

 How much money can a landowner expect to receive from selling a conservation easement?

-A landowner may sell an easement for no more than the value determined by the Yellow Book appraisal.
+A landowner may sell an easement for no more than the value determined by the appraisal.
+This is generally completed by the farmland protection board through a qualified conservation easement appraiser.
 The maximum easement value is the difference between the fair market value of the land and the agricultural value of the land.

 For example, the hypothetical fair market value of a 100-acre parcel of unrestricted land is $3,000 an acre or $300,000 for the entire parcel.
 The land is suitable for a housing subdivision and is in an area that is currently being developed.
 The agricultural value of the land is $1,000 an acre or $100,000 for the entire parcel.
 The maximum value of the conservation easement on this parcel is $200,000 ($300,000 fair market value less $100,000 agricultural value).
 Subject to the availability of funds, the owner would be compensated $200,000 for the conservation easement.